-Today you will be taken on an excursion to one of the most beautiful places in Tibet, the Namtso Lake.
+Today you will be taken on an excursion to one of the most beautiful places in Tibet, Namtso Lake.
 In Tibetan, Namtso means 'Heavenly Lake.'
 It is one among the three holy lakes in Tibet.
-Namtso lake is at an altitude of 4720 m.
+Namtso Lake is at an altitude of 4720m.
 It covers a vast area of about 757 square miles.
 The crystal-clear water of this lake and the scenic beauty of its surrounding are sure to leave you spellbound..

 Today you will be taken to two very famous monasteries, Ganden and Tsurpu.
 Ganden monastery was founded in 1409 by Je Tsongkapa, the founder of the Gelupka (Yellow Hat) sect.
 This monastery is the first Gelug monastery in Tibet.
-It lays 57 km east of Lhasa.
+It lies 57 km east of Lhasa.
 Besides its typical Tibetan style, it is three times as large as Potala Palace.
-The Tsurpu monastery situated at an altitude of 4300m has a history of 800years.
+The Tsurpu monastery situated at an altitude of 4300m has a history of 800 years.
 Located high in the tributary of the Tolung Valley, the huge temples and chanting halls of Tsurphu monastery has been rebuilt from the rubble of the Cultural Revolution..

 After exploring Gyantse, you will take a 90 km drive to Shigatse.
-Having driven to an average altitude of 3900 m, you find yourself at Shigatse, second largest city of Tibet.
-Tashilhunpo monastery being one of the largest functioning monasteries in Tibet is a major attraction of Shigatse. .
+Having driven to an average altitude of 3900m, you find yourself at Shigatse, the second largest city of Tibet.
+Tashilhunpo monastery being one of the largest functioning monasteries in Tibet is the major attraction of Shigatse. .

 After hearty breakfast at hotel you will be guided to explore the local market and the Tashilhunpo Monastery.
-This monastery is one of the largest functioning monasteries in Tibet and there is much to explore within its high surrounding walls.
+This monastery offers a great opportunity to explore the Tibetan art in its high surrounding walls.
 After detailed visit of Shigatse you will drive via shorter road to Lhasa..